 GMAT or GRE: Which One Should You Take?

-Take a look at a breakdown of some of the major similarities and differences between the GRE and GMAT and how it affects your choice on which exam to take.
+Take a look at a breakdown of some of the major similarities and differences between the exams and how they affect your choice of which one to take.

 Purpose and Format

-Below are some basic differences between the GMAT and GRE that are charted out:
+Below are some basic differences between the GMAT and GRE:

 Purpose and Format